Boo.com: Problems with users experience

-The boo.com website was widely criticized as poorly designed for its target audience, going against many usability conventions.
+Boo.com's website was widely criticized as poorly designed for its target audience, going against many usability conventions.
 The site relied heavily on JavaScript and Flash technology to display pseudo-3D views of wares as well as Miss Boo, a sales-assistant-style avatar.
-The first publicly released version of the site included many large pages; the home page, for example, was several hundred kilobytes which meant that many users had to wait minutes for the site to load, as broadband technologies were not widely available at the time.
+The first publicly released version of the site included many large pages; the home page, for example, was several hundred kilobytes, which meant that many users had to wait minutes for it to load, as broadband technologies were not widely available at the time.
 The site's front page contained the warning, "this site is designed for 56K modems and above".

 The complicated design required the site to be displayed in a fixed-size window, which limited the space available to display product information to the customer.
 Navigation techniques changed as the customer moved around the site.

-The site's interface was complex and included a hierarchical system that required the user to answer four or five different questions before sometimes revealing that there were no products in stock in a particular sub-section.
+The site's interface was complex and included a hierarchical system that required the user to answer four or five different questions before sometimes revealing that there were no products in stock in a particular subsection.
 The same basic questions then had to be answered again until results were found.

 Excessive expenditure on marketing

 Within 18 months, $135 million was spent on marketing by Boo.com.
 Boo.com spent $25 million on advertising and public relations marketing before it had even opened to sell products.

-To attract consumers, the site developed a new Internet virtual technology with which consumers could drag their intended clothes onto a virtual 3D body model, and then view it from whatever angles and distance they wanted.
+To attract consumers, the site developed a new Internet virtual technology with which consumers could drag their intended clothes onto a virtual 3D body model and then view it from any angles or distance.
 The investment in this technology cost Boo.com over $6 million to develop and $0.5 million every month to maintain.

 Burn rate

 Boo.com spent £125 million in just six months.
-Boo.com's sales did not match expectations, due partly to a higher-than-expected rate of product returns (a service that was offered for free, but charged for by their logistics supplier Deutsche Post).
-Poor management and a lack of communication between departments resulted in rapid growth in costs.
+Its sales did not match expectations, due partly to a higher-than-expected rate of product returns (a service offered for free, but charged for by logistics supplier Deutsche Post).
+Poor management and lack of communication between departments resulted in rapid growth in costs.
 The effectiveness of an expensive ad campaign was limited since the website was not ready in time, resulting in curious visitors being greeted with a holding page.

 Staff and contractors were recruited in large numbers, with a lack of direction and executive decision about how many people were required, resulting in high payroll costs.